 The process can be carried out both conventionally or by the process of hand-lacing.
 Our high quality equipment allows us to select the right methodology for each job.

-As members of the Water Jetting Association, we are fully trained in the safe removal of concrete using hydrodemolition.
+We are fully trained in the safe removal of concrete using hydrodemolition.
 This technique avoids the use of heavy machinery or hydraulic power tools which cause vibrations – prolonged use of which can cause long-term health issues.
 Over time, these vibrations can also threaten the structural integrity of buildings, something which can be safely avoided using hydrodemolition.

 As some of the structures we clean are classed as confined spaces, our team are all trained in emergency rescue and procedures.
 We carry a fully calibrated tripod, rescue winch, gas monitor and 15 minute air fed saver setts (gas mask) as standard for use in our hydrodemolition services.